jboulter11/MeNextiOS/README.md

 MeNextiOS
 =========

-iOS Mobile App for MeNext
+iOS Mobile App for MeNext - https:\\menext.me

 Master is main development branch, for now since I'm the only one on this project.
 Please excuse some of the messy code.
 This is still a work in progress.